Gastric Sleeve Surgery

 With this approach, your surgeon can clearly see what’s happening inside without having to open you up as with normal open surgery.
 Your doctor can make the surgical adjustments to the stomach safely and remove pieces of the stomach, totaling about three-fourths of its original mass through small surgical incisions.
 This method reduces scarring, surgical risks, and recovery time.

 Once the procedure is done, the incisions will need a few stitches.
 Then you’re ready to go into recovery.
-What is gastric sleeve recovery like, you may wonder?
-Let’s look at that next.

 How is a gastric sleeve different from a gastric bypass?